 Fentanyl Identification: How Often Might You Encounter This Dangerous Substance?

-fentanyl identification hope for tomorrow
+my hope for tomorrow fentanyl identification

 In 2021, 76% of all overdose deaths in West Virginia involved fentanyl.
 The unfortunate reality is many of those deaths were caused by the person not even knowing the fentanyl was there in the first place.
 Many substances are “cut” with fentanyl to make the supply last longer while increasing the profits of those who are selling them.
 Not only can this cause a stronger “high,” but fentanyl is also dangerous.